 You must provide your nanny with a payslip every time they get paid.
 The payslip should show their gross wage, the tax and NI deductions made on their behalf, as well as their net wage.
 Your nanny should keep their payslips in a safe place, as they act as proof of earnings when applying for credit if they take out a credit card, loan or mortgage.

-When you subscribe to paymynanny.net we send you, via email, monthly, fortnightly or weekly payslips showing all the correct deductions.
-Our service will also manage issues such as Shared Parental Leave (SPL), Statutory Sick Pay (SSP), holiday pay and accruals, overtime and bonus payments.
+When you subscribe to paymynanny.net we send you, via email, monthly or weekly payslips showing all the correct deductions.
+Our service will also manage issues such as Shared Parental Leave (SPL), Statutory Sick Pay (SSP), holiday pay and accruals, overtime and bonus payments to name but a few.

-We handle P45s when your nanny starts work and when he or she leaves, as well as talking to HMRC if there are any issues that affect your PAYE.
-We will also host HMRC compliance inspections.
+We handle P45s when your nanny starts work and when he or she leaves, as well as talking to HMRC if there are any issues that affect your employer PAYE scheme.

-You must also provide your nanny with either an employment contract or a statement of the terms and conditions of their employment, within two months of their starting date.
+You must also provide your nanny with either an employment contract or a written statement of the terms of their employment, within two months of their starting date.

 A standard contract is available for an additional fee.
 The contract can be modified to suit your individual circumstances.